Bug report #14804

 If you reproject the shapefile into a meters based CRS then things work as expected.

-#2 Updated by Richard Duivenvoorde about 4 years ago
+#2 Updated by Richard Duivenvoorde over 5 years ago

 - Status changed from Feedback to Closed